ozancolhak/OsintKitPlus/README.md

-# 🗺️ ThreatMapper
+# 🗺️ OsintKitPlus

 **Unified OSINT Intelligence Engine**
-Point it at any IP or domain — ThreatMapper pulls data from NVD, Shodan, VirusTotal, and public DNS/GeoIP APIs and merges everything into a single structured report.
+Point it at any IP or domain — OsintKitPlus pulls data from NVD, Shodan, VirusTotal, and public DNS/GeoIP APIs and merges everything into a single structured report.

 > ⚠️ For educational and authorized research use only.